60th KVA Congress

 About the 60th KVA Congess

-The 60th Kenya Veterinary Association Annual Congress will feature four days of scientific sessions, masterclasses, and industry symposia exploring the latest in animal health, innovation, and One Health.
+The Kenya Veterinary Association had its 60th Annual Congress, taking place April 21–24, 2026, at the Diamonds Leisure Beach & Golf Resort in Diani.
+This landmark event featured four days of scientific sessions, masterclasses, and industry symposia exploring the latest in animal health, innovation, and One Health.

-Designed for veterinary professionals across all sectors, the congress offers unparalleled networking opportunities, including a Cultural Gala and dedicated events for young veterinarians.
-Don’t miss this chance to celebrate six decades of excellence while shaping the future of the profession in Kenya.
+Designed for veterinary professionals across all sectors, the congress offered unparalleled networking opportunities, including a Cultural Gala and dedicated events for young veterinarians.
+This was a chance not worth missing as we celebrated six decades of excellence while shaping the future of the veterinary profession in Kenya.

 Featured Themes